-Figure 6.1 shows that occupational schemes can be divided into defined benefit (DB) and defined contribution (DC) schemes (see 4.
+The graphic shows that occupational schemes can be divided into defined benefit (DB) and defined contribution (DC) schemes (see 4.
 Definitions).
 All personal pensions are DC.
 The private sector has a mixture of DB and DC pensions, while public sector schemes are mainly DB.

-Figure 6.1 also shows that private pensions can be classified according to the funding approach taken: funded or unfunded (this is explained further in the Pension Trends Glossary).
+The graphic also shows that private pensions can be classified according to the funding approach taken: funded or unfunded (this is explained further in the Pension Trends Glossary).
 Funded consists of private sector occupational pension schemes, individual and employer-sponsored personal pensions and some occupational schemes in the public sector, the largest of which is the Local Government Pension Scheme (LGPS) for local authority employees.

 Unfunded or ‘pay as you go’ pension schemes are found in the public sector.
 The main unfunded pension schemes are for the Civil Service, the Armed Forces, the National Health Service (NHS), teachers, police and firefighters.
 The benefits of unfunded public service schemes are financed from general taxation and employee contributions.

 There are a number of options available to people with DC pensions (occupational and personal) at retirement.
 Most DC members opt to purchase annuities with their funds.
 Many also take part of their pension fund as a tax-free lump sum (up to 25 per cent of a DC pension fund can be taken in this way).